sheisc/COMP9024/README.md

 Together, we have **Data Structures and Algorithms in C**.

+**We don’t have the luxury of learning the C programming language through traditional methods (like those used in [COMP1511](https://cgi.cse.unsw.edu.au/~cs1511/24T2/))**.

+It means:

+- On one hand, you pay for one course but get the content of two (C + Data Structures and Algorithms).

+- On the other hand, COMP9024 has a steep learning curve.

+**Please work hard in Week 1 and harder after that**.

 ## [Algorithms + Data Structures = Programs](https://en.wikipedia.org/wiki/Algorithms_%2B_Data_Structures_%3D_Programs)

 Data structures are about how data is stored inside a computer for effective and efficient use.